How to Perform Windows Autopilot Reset [2-Ways]

 About Autopilot Reset option

-• After clicking the Yes button, the Autopilot Reset process will be initiated, and a status message will be displayed on the Intune portal: Autopilot Reset pending…
+• After clicking the Yes button, Autopilot Reset process will be initiated, and a status message will be displayed on the Intune portal: Autopilot Reset pending…

 Windows Autopilot Reset: pending